Koenigsegg Jesko

-The Koenigsegg Jesko is a limited production mid-engine sports car produced by Swedish automobile manufacturer Koenigsegg.
-The car was introduced at the 2019 Geneva Motor Show and it completely sold out before the 2019 Geneva Motor Show ended.
-The car succeeds the Agera.
-The name Jesko is a tribute to the company founder's father, Jesko von Koenigsegg.
-There are two variations of the car – "Absolut" (top speed) and "Attack" (track-focused).
+The Koenigsegg Jesko is a limited production mid-engine sports car produced by the Swedish automobile manufacturer Koenigsegg Automotive AB.
+The car was introduced at the 2019 Geneva Motor Show and was completely sold out before the show ended.
+Succeeding the Agera, the Jesko is named as a tribute to the company founder's father, Jesko von Koenigsegg.
+There are three variations of the car: the "Absolut", "Attack", and "Sadair's Spear".